CowboyCollective/CowboyCollective.github.io/cowboy/sheriffs.md

 You also don't need to be a sheriff to start contributing on [GitHub](https://github.com/CowboyCollective).
 That's where the Cowboy Collective site is hosted, and when sheriffs add new posts or make changes to the website, that's where those changes take place.
 You already have access to the site source-code, so you can already play around with possible improvements.
 Github lets you make suggestions of changes to the source code, and if we like your change it will be approved and added to the site!

 When the time comes to add a new sheriff to the town, you will already be such a reliable contributor that the only change that will happen is you can approve your own changes.
-Everything else will stay the same!